MarioniLab/Deconvolution2016/README.md

 Also, run `plotKleinParam.R` to generate plots that justify parameter settings in the simulations.

+## Manuscript

 The `manuscript` directory contains all LaTeX code used to generate the manuscript.
 This can be compiled with `make`.
+It assumes that all of the simulations and real data analyses have already been performed.